• Home

 1. Portrait Expressions

 If you have a subject to work with, think of 3 words to describe that person.
-Use this words to create visuals in your mind of what ‘funny, charming, scary, polite, quiet or shy’ might look like.
+Use these words to create visuals in your mind of what ‘funny, charming, scary, polite, quiet or shy’ might look like.

 2. Creative Angles